 One particular kind of arthritis that can affect the feet and ankles is known as rheumatoid arthritis, or RA.
 Symptoms of RA may include the feeling of stiffness in the ankle joints, which may stem from an inflammation issue of the ankles.
 Over time, the overall structure and shape of the joints in the ankle may change due to RA.
 Those with RA may feel pain in the heel, Achilles tendon region, toes, and ball of the foot.
 Patients with rheumatoid arthritis may also experience difficulty walking or standing for long periods of time, as the overall mobility of their joints become increasingly restricted.
 Partaking in light exercises, following an anti-inflammatory diet, and using medication for reducing inflammation and pain may help to relieve the symptoms of RA.
 For information on how arthritis affects the feet, we recommend you consult with a podiatrist for professional care and an advised treatment plan.

-Cracked heels are unsightly and can cause further damage to your shoes and feet.
-If you have any concerns, contact one of our podiatrists from the Foot & Ankle Center.
+Arthritis can be a difficult condition to live with.
+If you are seeking treatment, contact one of our podiatrists from the Foot & Ankle Center.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

-If you have any questions, please feel free to contact our office located in Marrero, PA.
+If you have any questions, please feel free to contact our office located in Marrero, LA.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.